struqt/txn/README.md

 ## Features

 - Acting as a library, not a framework
-- Robust transaction handling mechanisms
+- Robust database transaction handling mechanisms
 - Simple and easy-to-use API

 ## Installation